Get free weekly resources from us!

 Mistake #1.
 Lecture

 In many classrooms, kids sit the entire time while teachers lecture.
 Some curriculum publishers are mostly to blame for this one.
 Their story-time suggestions amount to 20 minutes of teacher-talk with a few uninteresting visual aids.
-But let’s get personal—even a good teacher can ruin a good curriculum with lecture.
-Rather than being a know-it-all, teachers need to be artists whose brush strokes color kids’ discovery process with meaning.
+But it’s not all on the curriculum writers—even a good teacher can steamroll a good curriculum with lecture.
+Instead, teachers can be artists whose brush strokes color kids’ discovery process with meaning.
 An effective teacher involves children in hands-on, direct experiences.
-As kids discover Bible truths, good teachers subtly direct their experience with a few well-placed comments or questions.
+As kids discover Bible truths, effective teachers subtly direct their experience with a few well-placed comments or questions.

 Mistake #2.
 Teacher-Centered Communication